 - Since deal certainty has such a high priority, sellers will not usually accept a large number of conditions for completion. - If all closing conditions have been satisfied and a party is still not fulfilling its obligations under the SPA at closing, the other party may either claim damages or demand specific performance.
-The latter means that the breaching party remains bound by the agreement and can be forced by the court to perform under the agreement (i.e. the other party is not restricted to claiming damages). - It is not uncommon that a seller chooses a buyer that seems the most likely to perform - even if other bidders have made slightly higher offers. - To the extent that the performance of an agreement is subject to regulatory approval in China, Chinese buyers are at a natural disadvantage and need to take time and invest resources to inform the seller about the approval process and thus to build trust.

-- Foreign investment control clearance is advisable and typically requested by the seller where a Chinese investor acquires 25% or more in a German company (or 10% or more in a German company in a critical sector).
-This needs to be taken into account in particular with respect to timing.
-That being said, for well above 90% of all transactions is a procedural item rather than a substantive obstacle. - So-called break-fees (amounts to be paid by the investor to the seller(s) if certain closing conditions are not fulfilled) in the range between 5% and 15% of the purchase price (most often in the lower range) have become market practice in Sino-German transactions.
+The latter means that the breaching party remains bound by the agreement and can be forced by the court to perform under the agreement (i.e. the other party is not restricted to claiming damages). - It is not uncommon that a seller chooses a buyer that seems the most likely to perform even if other bidders have made slightly higher offers. - To the extent that the performance of an agreement is subject to regulatory approval in China, Chinese buyers are at a natural disadvantage and need to take time and invest resources to inform the seller about the approval process and thus to build trust. - Foreign investment control clearance is advisable and typically requested by the seller where a Chinese investor acquires 25% or more in a German company (or 10% or more in a German company in a critical sector).
+This needs to be taken into account in particular with respect to timing. - So-called break-fees (amounts to be paid by the investor to the seller(s) if certain closing conditions are not fulfilled) in the range between 5% and 15% of the purchase price (most often in the lower range) have become market practice in Sino-German transactions.
 As, however, almost all transactions once agreed on are subsequently closed, the break-fee provision is typically not an actual expense for the buyer, but rather an instrument to increase the level of deal certainty from the seller's perspective.
 By now, although still a heavily negotiated point, this is typically dealt with by way of a bank-guarantee, and usually not a deal-breaker.